 The flechette is driven up the barrel; gas, tapped from the barrel into a surrounding chamber, drives back a piston which is actually a sleeve around the barrel.
 This drives the operating arm back, unlocking the chamber and lowering it to the loading position.
 As the trigger is pressed for the next shot, the arm goes forward again, and the cartridge entering the chamber pushes out the spent plastic case of the previous round, ejecting it forward from the weapon.
 There is no rim on the plastic case, so no obstacle to this forward ejection.

 The Steyr ACR is a bullpup design, with the magazine almost at the rear of the stock.
 The mechanism is enclosed in a plastic outer casing, there being something of a family resemblance between this and their well-known AUG rifle.
-A carrying handle above the weapon is extended almost to the muzzle, acting as a sighting rib for snap shooting, and iron sights are fitted; a telescope can be quickly attached to the carrying handle.
+A carrying handle above the weapon is extended almost to the muzzle, acting as a sighting rib for snap shooting.
+Iron sights are fitted; a telescope can be quickly attached to the carrying handle.
 The barrel is rifled with a twist of one turn in 85 inches, giving roll stabilization to the flechette to improve accuracy.

-The only real defect to the design is that the flechette tends to leave the cartridge at varying chamber pressures due to inconsistent strength in the plastic cartridge case.
+The only real defect to the design is that the flechette leaves the cartridge at varying chamber pressures due to inconsistent strength in the plastic cartridge case.
 Varying pressures mean varying muzzle velocities and changes in trajectory from shot to shot so that accuracy suffers.
 This, however, is simply a question of testing various materials and assembly methods until a consistent release pressure can be obtained, and, probably, Steyr has already solved this, ready to offer the rifle to the next applicant.

 |Manufacturer:||Steyr-Mannlicher GmbH, Steyr, Austria|